-34. Relevant outputs and indicators will be included in the measurement framework for WHO's fourteenth general programme of work.
+40. Relevant outputs and indicators will be included in the measurement framework for WHO's fourteenth general programme of work.

-35. The priorities and accountability framework will inform Member States deliberations, and potential development of global targets, for the 2024 High-level meeting of the United Nations General Assembly on antimicrobial resistance and the Fourth High-level Ministerial Meeting on Antimicrobial Resistance which Saudi Arabia plans to host in November 2024.
+41. The priorities and ongoing development of the measurement and accountability framework will inform Member States deliberations, and potential development of global targets, for the 2024 high-level meeting of the United Nations General Assembly on antimicrobial resistance and the Fourth High-level Ministerial Meeting on Antimicrobial Resistance which Saudi Arabia plans to host in November 2024.

-36. The accountability framework can be used to inform context-specific target-setting by countries, informed by both quantitative and qualitative strategic information.
+42. The measurement and accountability framework can be used to inform context-specific target-setting by countries, informed by both quantitative and qualitative strategic information.